 2> allocate the received TB to the broadcast HARQ process.

-NOTE: It is up to UE implementation to allocate the received TB for MCCH or broadcast MTCH to one HARQ process.
+NOTE: It is up to UE implementation to allocate the received TB for multicast MCCH or broadcast MCCH or broadcast MTCH to one HARQ process.

 5.3.2.2 HARQ process